Poor London Week

 Across the 5-days you can enjoy 11 in-person talks covering a wide range of London topics and tips.
 Step into the streets, workhouses, and homes of London’s past and uncover the lives of the city’s poorest families.
 This course takes you from parish relief in the 1700s to the packed Victorian slums of Shoreditch, from foundlings and orphans to the journeys of street children sent to Canada.
 Explore life in Barnardo’s East End, meet the people who ran workhouses, hear petitions to the city, and even glimpse a young Charlie Chaplin growing up in the slums.
 Along the way, discover indentured Londoners bound for America and the charities that tried to make a difference, all bringing the human stories behind your ancestors vividly to life.

-Plus, on four of the days you can choose visits or walks from a selection of activities.
+Plus, on 4 of the days you can choose visits or walks from a selection of activities.
 From guided walks around Smithfield and Lambeth to vists to London Archives and the Foundling Museum there are plenty of opportunities to get out and about.
+We also hope to arrange visits to Bishopsgate Institute, All Hallows by the tower, the almshouse at the Museum of the Home and the London Canal Museum.
+More details of these will be provided closer to the time.

-Meet fellow genealogists, enjoy a sandwich lunch on us and enjoy insightful conversation with fellow family historians.
+Meet fellow genealogists, enjoy a sandwich lunch on us and participate in insightful conversation with fellow family historians.

 By the end of your five days you'll have: